cert-manager/approver-policy/deploy/charts/approver-policy/README.md

 > true
 > ```

 This option makes it so that the "helm.sh/resource-policy": keep annotation is added to the CRD.
 This will prevent Helm from uninstalling the CRD when the Helm release is uninstalled.
-WARNING: when the CRDs are removed, all cert-manager custom resources
+WARNING: when the CRDs are removed, all cert-manager-approver-policy custom resources
-(Certificates, Issuers, ...) will be removed too by the garbage collector.
+(CertificateRequestPolicy) will be removed too by the garbage collector.
 #### **replicaCount** ~ `number,string,null`
 > Default value:
 > ```yaml